Weddings in Alderney

 St Anne's Church - Church of England

-Couples who wish to get married in St Anne’s Church should contact the Revd Jan Fowler for a chat about the process and to discuss dates on 01481 824866 or at vicarageonalderney@gmail.com
+Couples who wish to get married in St Anne’s Church should contact the Revd Mother Samantha Martell for a chat about the process and to discuss dates on 01481 824866 or at vicarageonalderney@gmail.com The Church of England will take notice of marriage and administer the process for marriages which are to be solemnised by them.

 Methodist Church